What is an Example of Process Improvement in the Home?

 We talk a lot about minimizing waste, improving processes, and implementing best practices.
 Lean and five-S are common words in our collective vocabulary.
-Everyone at the office is usually on the lookout for improvement opportunities and we document small improvements as Kaizens.
-How do you use process improvement ideas at home?
+What is an Example of Process Improvement in the Home?

 How Can Process Improvement Ideas Be Used At Home?